 Advanced search is used by roughly 90% of all users – and for a very good reason.
 With Advanced search, you can define exactly what you want to find.
 It is possible to create a query piece by piece, selecting the different fields that your keywords are going to be searched in, and the operators that will help you make your query as specific as you need it to be.
 It allows for the most control over exactly what comes back in your search.

-This is how the Advanced Search page looks like
+This is what the Advanced Search page looks like:

 You'll notice that Advanced search is made up of different sections.